ClusterLabs/OCF-spec/ra/next/resource-agent-api.md

 - `monitor`

     This must check the current status of the resource instance.
-The thoroughness of the check is influenced by the weight of the check, as described under **Monitor-Specific Parameters**.
+The thoroughness of the check may optionally be influenced by **Check Levels**.

-    An RA may have additional instance parameters which are not strictly required to identify the resource instance but are useful for monitoring it.
-In particular, RAs may support an integer _depth_ parameter specifying how intrusive this check is allowed to be (which values for depth are supported and what degree of intrusiveness they correspond to is left to the RA).
+    Service must remain available during the monitor, regardless of check level.

 - `meta-data`